New Amazon Eero mesh Wi-Fi system is here to tackle Google Wifi

 Amazon has unveiled a new and upgraded version of its Eero mesh Wi-Fi router, at a much cheaper price than its first model, and offering even easier setup.

+The new router was unveiled at Amazon's product launch event at its Seattle, Washington headquarters,

-Considering that the first Eero mesh Wi-Fi set cost a whopping $399 (about £300, AU$534), this is a dramatic price cut – and notably it undercuts the Google Wifi three-pack by $10 in the US, at the time of writing.
+Considering that the first Eero mesh Wi-Fi set cost a whopping $399 (about £300, AU$534), this is a dramatic price cut.
+This notably undercuts the Google Wifi three-pack by $10 in the US, at the time of writing.

 - Echo speakers get cool new displays and better sound